Stages of Divorce

 Ending a marriage can be quick and painless, but it can also be arduous and time-consuming.
 Uncontested divorces tend to go by quickly since both parties agree on their settlements.
 Contested divorces on the other hand can stretch on for months.
 This is because one or both spouses may major issues with proposed agreement settlements.
 To save you time and money, it’s highly recommended that you contact an experienced divorce attorney.

-Attorney Explains the Divorce Process in Seattle, Washington
+Divorce Process in Seattle, Washington

 Divorce proceedings can be long and complex.
 Ending a marriage is daunting enough without such a confusing legal process.
 It’s important that you don’t just understand the potential agenda for your divorce, but you also have an attorney on your side.